What happened

 1. Get specific or get invisible.
 Broad, high-level content is losing ground fast.
 Every key page on your site needs to answer specific sub-questions.
 Pricing for particular company sizes, feature comparisons for specific use cases, integration details for particular tech stacks.

 2. Think in passages, not pages.
 ChatGPT retrieves at the passage level.
 A 40-60 word block that directly answers a specific question is more valuable than a 3,000-word article that vaguely covers the same topic.
-Structure your content so each section is a self-contained answer.
+Our guide on how passages beat pages for AI citation covers how to structure your content so each section is a self-contained answer.

 3. English content has global reach.
 If you're only creating localized content for non-English markets, you're missing citations.
 AI models are pulling English sources for non-English queries.
 Make sure your core content exists in English, even if you also publish in other languages.